ProfilePic

 • Cash-out Refinance

 If you're like most people, you've gotten to know your home pretty well in the last few months.
 With nowhere to go, it has become your workspace, family gathering spot, restaurant, entertainment center, and, hopefully, a place to get some solace and quiet.
-You may have also noticed ways to improve your living arrangements, whether it's to add a new deck, install a fountain, apply a fresh coat of paint, or plant a garden.
-DIY projects tend to rise to the surface when you are reminded of them daily and have some free time.
+You may have also noticed ways to improve your living arrangements, whether adding a new deck, installing a fountain, applying a fresh coat of paint, or planting a garden.
+DIY projects tend to surface when you are reminded of them daily and have some free time.

-Home improvement projects can be challenging, and properly adhering to COVID-19 safety measures make it even more difficult.
-Here are some things you can do to make sure your project is done smoothly, safely, and affordably.
+Home improvement projects can be challenging, and properly adhering to COVID-19 safety measures makes them even more difficult.
+Here are some things you can do to ensure your project goes smoothly, safely, and affordably.

 Limit time in stores

-But if you've visited recently one, you know that social distancing best practices aren't always the norm.
-They're often packed, and not everyone is wearing a mask or staying six feet apart.
+But if you've visited one recently, you know that social distancing best practices aren't always the norm.
+They're often packed, and not everyone wears a mask or stays six feet apart.
 Chances are your improvement project may require a visit to one of these stores, so here are some suggestions for being prepared before you go:

 • Wear a mask and keep six feet from other customers.

-• Try to use the self-checkout if possible, to reduce interaction with employees.
+• If possible, try to use the self-checkout to reduce interaction with employees.

-• Clean your hands thoroughly after you check out with hand sanitizer and wash with hot soap and water when you get home.
+• After you check out, clean your hands thoroughly with hand sanitizer and wash them with hot soap and water when you get home.

 Use reputable contractors

 Hiring the most affordable home improvement company may not be the best choice, especially now.
 A good way to find a trustworthy contractor is to get recommendations from friends, check out the local chapter of the National Association of the Remodeling Industry (NARI), search Angie's List, or ask neighbors on Nextdoor.com.
 Provide a virtual walk-through of your project with potential contractors, and have them provide a video conference estimate.
-Once you decide on a contractor, make sure they not only adhere to the strictest social distancing practices but go beyond them.
+Once you decide on a contractor, ensure they adhere to the strictest social distancing practices and go beyond them.
 Here are some detailed recommendations for workers in the building trade provided by the Construction Industry Safety Coalition:

 • Allow only necessary personnel admittance to job sites.